The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: State Diagram

 Figure~\ref{fig:diagram} also shows the value of $\phi$, for which $n_{\bar{q}}$ assumes its maximum (green data).
 Note that the data clearly has two trends to it, which were individually fitted using a sigmoidal curve.
 This leads to the solid, light-green curve that also serves to guide the eye.
-Above $R \approx 0.83$, I find that $n_{\bar{q}}$ shows a descending trend with decreasing $R$.
-While below this value of $R$, $n_{\bar{q}}$ increases.
-Transition between these two regimes coincides with the closing of the $n_{\bar{q}} = 5.5$ (red) envelope within the error.
+Above $R \approx 0.83$, I find that $n_{\bar{q}}$ shows a descending trend with decreasing $R$, while below this value of $R$, $n_{\bar{q}}$ increases with decreasing $R$.
+The transition between these two regimes coincides with the closing of the $n_{\bar{q}} = 5.5$ (red) envelope within the error.
 The two trends are caused by the same effect.
 Above the $\phi$ value associated with $\max_{\phi} \! \left( n_{\bar{q}} \right)$, the average neighborhood becomes increasingly anisotropic to accommodate the target area fraction.
 This could be caused by a global distortion of neighborhoods or by the incorporation of defects.
 I will provide additional evidence in Section~\ref{sec:relation}.

+The trends displayed by the green points may be explained as follows.
 For the systems that crystallize --- within the $n_{\bar{q}} = 5.5$ envelope --- the lower the value of $R$, the more freedom there is to distort neighborhoods, due to the presence of smaller particles.
 Thus, the value of $\phi$ for which distortion occurs, decreases with decreasing $R$.
-Outside of the envelope, the system is better characterized by disorder, which is occasionally interspersed with crystalline patches, see also snapshots~1,~2, and~4.
+Outside of the envelope,~\textit{i.e.}, for $R \lesssim 0.83$, the system is better characterized by disorder, which is occasionally interspersed with crystalline patches, see also snapshots~1,~2, and~4.
 Therefore, the smaller the value of $R$, the greater the area fraction must be to begin to see distortions in the neighborhoods of the small particles, which contribute 50\% to the value of $n_{\bar{q}}$.
-I also examined the `critical points' that follow from the intersection of the green curves and from the peak (in $R$) of the red envelope, their location is $\phi \approx 0.777$ \& $R^{-1} \approx 1.20$ and $\phi \approx 0.785$ \& $R^{-1} \approx 1.21$, respectively.
-For $R \lesssim 0.83$, the system loses long-ranged orientational order, see the ESI~\cite{ESI}, which leads to the change in trend.